 Event Name Event Parameters Parameter Value Description Event Specific Notes The implementation of this event in current Pentiumr 4 and Xeon processors treats either a load operation or a request for ownership (RFO) request as a "read" type operation.
 Currently this event causes both over and undercounting by as much as a factor of two due to an erratum.
 It is possible for a transaction that is started as a prefetch to change the transaction's internal status, making it no longer a prefetch. or change the access result status (hit, miss) as seen by this event.
 IOQ_allocation This event counts the various types of transactions on the bus.
 A count is generated each time a transaction is allocated into the IOQ that matches the specified mask bits.
 An allocated entry can be a sector (64 bytes) or a chunks of 8 bytes.
 Note that requests are counted once per retry.
 The event mask bits constitute 4 bit fields.
 A transaction type is specified by interpreting the values of each bit field.
 Specify one or more event mask bits in a bit field to select the value of the bit field.
 Each field (bits 0-4 are one field) are independent of and can be ORed with the others.
 The request type field is further combined with bit 5 and 6 to form a binary expression.
 Bits 7 and 8 form a bit field to specify the memory type of the target address.
 Bits 13 and 14 form a.bit field to specify the source agent of the request.
 Bit 15 affects read operation only.
-ESCR restrictions MSR_FSB_ESCR0 Counter numbers per ESCR ESCR0: 0, 1 ESCR Event Select ʻ0011b ESCR[30:25]
+The event is triggered by evaluating the logical expression: (((Request type)) QR Bit 5 OR Bit 6) OR (Memory type)) AND (Source agent).
+ESCR restrictions MSR_FSB_ESCR0 Counter numbers per ESCR ESCR0: 0, 1 ESCR Event Select 03H ESCR[31:25]

-1 Event Name Event Parameters Parameter Value Description ESCR Event Mask Bits 0-4 (single field) 5: ALL_READ 6: ALL_WRITE 7: MEM_UC 8: MEM_WC 9: MEM_WT 10: MEM_WP 11: MEM_WB 13: OWN 14: OTHER 15: PREFETCH ESCR[24:9] Bus request type (use 00001 for invalid or default) Count read entries Count write entries Count UC memory access entries Count WC memory access entries Count WC memory access entries Count write-throught (WT) memory access entries Count write-protected (WP) memory access entries Count write-protected (WP) memory access entries Count WB memory access entries Count WB memory access entries Count WB memory access entries Count all store requests driven by processor, as opposed to other processor or DMA Count all requests driven by other processors or DMA Include HW and SW prefetch requests in the count CCCR Select 110b CCCR[15:13]
+Non-Retirement Counting (Conta.)
+Event Name Event Parameters Parameter Value Description ESCR Event Mask Bits 0-4 (single field) 5: ALL_READ 6: ALL_WRITE 7: MEM_UC 8: MEM_WC 9: MEM_WT 10: MEM_WP 11: MEM_WB 13: OWN 14: OTHER ESCR[24:9] Bus request type (use 00001 for invalid or default) Count read entries Count write entries Count UC memory access entries Count WC memory access entries Count write-throught (WT) memory access entries Count write-protected (WP) memory access entries Count WB memory access entries Count WB memory access entries Count WB memory access entries Count all store requests driven by processor, as opposed to other processor or DMA Count all requests driven by other processors or DMA 15: PREFETCH Include HW and SW prefetch requests in the count CCCR Select 06H CCCR[15:13]